Saving & Spending Home & Auto

 Fact checked

-More of us are looking at the high prices at the gas pump, wondering about how we can cut car costs and if an electric car may be a better option ultimately.
+More people are seeing the high gas prices at the pump and wondering how we can cut car costs and whether an electric car may ultimately be a better option.

-Currently, Tesla sells the most electric cars in the American car market, representing almost 70% of electric cars sold in the United States in 2021.
-However, other manufacturers are cutting into Tesla’s market share as companies like Nissan, Ford, and GM start to sell their own electric vehicles (EVs).
+Tesla represents almost 55% of electric cars sold in the United States, down from 62% in 2022.
+Other manufacturers are cutting into Tesla’s market share as companies like Nissan, Ford, and GM start to sell their electric vehicles (EVs).

 So, is an EV right for you?
-Before you make the leap to electric, here are a few upfront and ongoing costs you may want to consider.
+Before you make the leap to electric, consider these upfront and ongoing costs.

 If you’re over 50, take advantage of massive discounts and financial resources